Restrictions on capacity

 Restrictions must be set by those responsible for the place of worship to limit the number of people permitted to enter at any one time, so that a safe distance of at least 2 metres can be maintained between individuals from different household groups.
 Determination of capacity should take into account total floor space and likely ‘pinch points’ and busy areas, the building design and layout, and the availability of staff/volunteers to help manage attendance.

-A risk assessment should be carried out to identify points of high risk in the building and any mitigating action.
+In all cases, a risk assessment should be carried out to identify points of high risk in the building and any mitigating action.